-On December 4, 2019, the Committee awarded certain officers and key employees, including Ms. McLauchlin, Phantom Units (the "FY20 Phantom Units") under the LTIP.
-The vesting date for FY20 Phantom Units was mid-December 2022 (the "FY20 Scheduled Vesting Date").
-Ms. McLauchlin was granted a total of 11,693 FY20 Phantom Units.
+On December 2, 2020, the Committee awarded certain officers and key employees, including Ms. McLauchlin and Ms. Newman, Phantom Units (the "FY21 Phantom Units") under the LTIP.
+The vesting date for FY21 Phantom Units was mid-December 2023 (the "FY21 Scheduled Vesting Date").
+Ms. McLauchlin and Ms. Newman were granted a total of 8,718 FY21 Phantom Units and 6,438 FY21 Phantom Units, respectively.

-The vesting of two-thirds of Ms. McLauchlin's FY20 Phantom Units (the "FY20 Cumulative Income Units") was subject to the Company's achievement of a specified level of Cumulative Income for the 2020-2022 fiscal years (the "FY2020-22 Performance Period").
-Cumulative Income was calculated from the Company's annual financial statements for the FY2020-22 Performance Period and was adjusted to exclude the effect of certain extraordinary and other items.
-Between zero percent (0%) and one hundred twenty percent (120%) of Ms. McLauchlin's target number of FY20 Cumulative Income Units could vest based on the achievement of Cumulative Income during the FY2020-22 Performance Period.
-Except as otherwise provided in the applicable award agreement, to vest in the FY20 Cumulative Income Units, Ms. McLauchlin must also have remained continuously employed through the FY20 Scheduled Vesting Date.
+The vesting of two-thirds and 25%, respectively, of Ms. McLauchlin's and Ms. Newman's FY21 Phantom Units (the "FY21 Cumulative Income Units") were subject to the Company's achievement of a specified level of Cumulative Adjusted Pretax Income for the 2021-2023 fiscal years (the "FY2021-23 Performance Period").
+Cumulative Adjusted Pretax Income was calculated from the Company's annual financial statements for the FY2021-23 Performance Period.
+Between zero percent (0%) and one-hundred twenty percent (120%) of Ms. McLauchlin's and Ms. Newman's target number of FY21 Cumulative Income Units could have vested based on the achievement of Cumulative Income during the FY2021-23 Performance Period.
+Except as otherwise provided in the applicable award agreement, to vest in the FY21 Cumulative Income Units, Ms. McLauchlin and Ms. Newman must also have remained continuously employed through the FY21 Scheduled Vesting Date.

-The remaining one-third of Ms. McLauchlin's FY20 Phantom Units were subject to a time-based vesting schedule (the "FY20 Time-Based Units"), with the FY20 Time-Based Units scheduled to vest on the FY20 Scheduled Vesting Date.
-Except as otherwise provided in the applicable award agreement, to vest in the FY20 Time-Based Units, the recipient must have remained continuously employed through the FY20 Scheduled Vesting Date.
+The remaining one-third and 75%, respectively, of Ms. McLauchlin's and Ms. Newman's FY21 Phantom Units were subject to a time-based vesting schedule (the "FY21 Time-Based Units"), with the FY21 Time-Based Units scheduled to vest on the FY21 Scheduled Vesting Date.
+Except as otherwise provided in the applicable award agreement, to vest in the FY21 Time-Based Units, the recipients must have remained continuously employed through the FY21 Scheduled Vesting Date.